eagaratez/QS-ExportToJSON/README.md

-# QS-ExportToJSON
+# QS-ExportToXML
-Qlik Sense Extension to Export data to json.
+Qlik Sense Extension to Export data to XML.
+FORK BASED ON QS-ExportToJSON

 Note : If you are exporting huge volume of data then it will take some time.